cjacker/wl-find-cursor/README.md

 # How to enlarge the cursor size

-A large cursor will make thing easier, usually I set cursor size to 64:
+A large cursor will make things easier, usually I set cursor size to 64:

 ```
 gsettings set org.gnome.desktop.interface cursor-size 64